tzebrowski/ObdMetrics/README.md

 }
 ```

-Framework is able to work with multiple sources of PIDs which might be specific for different automotive manufacturers.
-Generic list of PIDs can be found [here](./src/main/resources/mode01.json "mode01.json")

 #### Communication with different ECU's within the same session

-* The framework is able to query multiple ECU's within the same session based on different source of PID's, mode's and CAN filters.
+The framework is able to query different ECU's like TCU, ECU within the same session based on different source of PID's, mode's and CAN filters.
-It's able to work either with CAN 11 bit or CAN 29 bit headers.
+Moreover FW it's able to work either with CAN 11 bit or CAN 29 bit headers.

 ```java